ryantroll/cap-center/README.md

 ### Address Type Ahead ###

 I implemented this using Google Maps API, and use API key from my own account please update this with your API key from Google.

+### Yes/No radio button ###

+the behaviors of these button is set by yesNoRadio() in main.js

+the circle icon inside the button is been add to the HTML by the above function